vbekarevich1980/Homework/VitaliBekarevich/rss_reader/README.md

     "description_links": list of strings -- "News item additional URLs" "description_images": list of strings -- "News item images URLs" Plus another column with dates of news publishing in datetime format is added.

+# PDF converter

+The news items are converted into PDF format with reportlab package.
+For cyrillic Times.tcc is used sitting in the docs directory.